ArtMuseum & Museum

 Suwa Garasunosato Museum

-ー A Sparkling World of Glass Awaits One of Japan’s largest glass shops, SUWA Garasu no Sato features over 10,000 unique glass items sourced from around the world.
+- A glittering world of glass awaits you.
+SUWA Glass Village, one of Japan’s largest specialty glass stores, features over 10,000 unique glass items collected from around the world.

-From elegant tableware to delicate art pieces, this is the perfect place to find a one-of-a-kind souvenir.
+From elegant tableware to intricate works of art, it’s the perfect place to find a special, one-of-a-kind souvenir.

-Visitors can also try hands-on glassmaking and create their own masterpiece.
+You can also try your hand at glassmaking and create your very own masterpiece.

-Don’t miss the museum area, which showcases breathtaking works by renowned contemporary glass artists—exhibits change seasonally, so there’s always something new to discover.
+Don’t miss the museum area, which showcases breathtaking pieces by renowned contemporary glass artists.
+With exhibits changing every season, there’s always something new to discover.
 Official Website

 Taizi Harada Art Museum

-ー Discover Japan Through the Eyes of a Beloved Illustrator This heartwarming museum is dedicated to Taizi Harada, a beloved Japanese artist known for his nostalgic depictions of rural life.
+Discover Japan through the eyes of a beloved illustrator This heartwarming museum is dedicated to the beloved Japanese artist Taiji Harada, known for his nostalgic depictions of rural life.

-His illustrations evoke deep emotions and memories, capturing the everyday beauty of Japan’s countryside and communities.
+His illustrations capture the everyday beauty of Japan’s countryside and its communities, evoking deep emotions and memories.

-The peaceful lakeside setting of the museum also makes it a relaxing stop during your Suwa exploration.
+The museum’s tranquil lakeside setting also makes it a perfect place for a relaxing stop while exploring Suwa.

 Official Website